 I'm the lead developer and company president.
 I've been involved with scouts since the mid-1990s and have been developing web sites since before that.
 I'd like to tell you about Scout Challenge.

 I became a Scoutmaster in 2004 of a troop with about 30 scouts.
-We are now over 70 scouts, due to our focus on pushing the scouts to manage as much of the troop as they could.
+We grew to over 70 scouts, due to our focus on pushing the scouts to manage as much of the troop as they could.

 As the scouts have taken over their troop, I've noticed they have a tendency to do the same merit badges, campouts, and activities year to year.
 It's safe and known, but sometimes not very adventurous.
-I'd like to see them try new things and we use the Scout Challenge to help scouts explore new opportunities and tie Scouting into the other parts of their lives.
+I'd like to see them try new things and the Scout Challenge helps scouts explore new opportunities and tie Scouting into the other parts of their lives.

 The best part for me about Scout Challenge is that it is just for fun and completely on your honor.
-It is totally up to each scout to track his own accomplishments and decide if he completed the challenge or not.
+It is totally up to each scout to track accomplishments and decide if the challenge was completed or not.
 The unit leader determines the challenge, but the scouts determine if they did it and scouts tend to be harder on themselves than the unit leaders.

 16640 Thatcher Road